ACT’s medical community given exclusive preview to brand new private hospital

 Visiting Medical Officers, General Practitioners and other related medical professionals attending the industry event were able to explore the facilities, including eight state- of- the- art theatres and private rooms with ensuites and hotel like finishes.

-Calvary Bruce Private Hospital CEO Kim Bradshaw was involved in every aspect of the new hospital, drawing on her formative nursing experience saying “I’m theatre trained by specialty and that’s where my passion lies, to ensure our patients receive excellent multidisciplinary care and a healthcare journey they are very pleased with.
+Calvary Bruce Private Hospital CEO Kim Bradshaw was involved in every aspect of the new hospital, drawing on her formative nursing experience saying “I’m theatre trained by speciality and that’s where my passion lies, to ensure our patients receive excellent multidisciplinary care and a healthcare journey they are very pleased with.

 I have been involved in every detail of the new hospital complex, along with ensuring the quality of the new staff we are delighted to have joined us.